Statistical Models for Repeated Categorical Ratings: The R Package rater: Models

-For ease of exposition, all notation in this section will assume we are working with complete data and where each item is rated exactly once by each rater.
-The Dawid--Skene model is presented for arbitrary data in \autoref{app:ds-arbitrary-data}.
+One of the first statistical models proposed for categorical rating data was that of Dawid and Skene (1979).
+We describe this model below, extended to include prior distributions to allow for Bayesian inference.
+Recently, a number of direct extensions to the Dawid--Skene model have been proposed.
+We describe several of these below, most of which are implemented in \CRANpkg{rater}.
+For ease of exposition, unless otherwise stated, all notation in this section will assume we are working with balanced data and where each item is rated exactly once by each rater, one exception is that we present the Dawid--Skene model for arbitrary data at the end of \hyperlink{sec:dawid-skene}{Section 4.1}.

-We have $I$ items (images, people, etc.) and $J$ raters.
-We assume that each item belongs to one of the $K$ categories; we refer to this as its `true' category and also as its latent class (since it is unobserved).
+Assume we have \(I\) items (for example, images, people, etc.) and \(J\) raters, with each item presumed to belong to one of the \(K\) categories: we refer to this as its `true' category and also as its latent class (since it is unobserved).
+Let \(y_{i, j} \in \{1, \dots, K\}\) be the rating for item \(i\) given by rater \(j\).